 There’s still time to get out and enjoy Wisconsin’s hotspots for summer fun.
-These four destinations are perfect for a getaway on the water, offering outstanding scenery and recreation options.
+These destinations are perfect for a getaway on the water, offering outstanding scenery and recreation options.

 Where to go: Vilas County

 What to do: Get out on the lake

 Vilas County is a classic Northwoods getaway destination for Wisconsinites and out-of-staters, but it’s more than just woods—the county is home to more than 1,300 lakes, from sprawling flowages to undeveloped hidden gems.
 Vilas County’s traveler-friendly communities offer lots of options for fun on the water, from waterfront lodges and cabins for rent to top-notch fishing (try to track down a musky!) to scenic, serene paddling routes.
 Boulder Junction, located in the heart of Vilas County, offers great fishing–it is the Musky Capital of the World, after all—and nearly 200 lakes within a 10-mile drive of downtown, making it a great destination for paddling, boating, and swimming, too.